Information For Incoming Students

 The Reformed Informer

-We encourage you to sign up to receive the Informer now by contacting our editor, Jonathan McGuire, at firstname.lastname@example.org.
+We encourage you to sign up to receive the Informer now by contacting our editor, Anna Kate Minyard, at email@example.com.
 If you don’t sign up now, once you register using Self Service and submit an email address, this address will receive the weekly Informer.
-If you decide to deactivate this email address, you should contact Jonathan at email@example.com and notify him of the new address to which you would like the Informer sent.
-If you have anything you would like to publish in the Reformed Informer, please email Jonathan McGuire at firstname.lastname@example.org.
+Finally, if you have anything you would like to publish in the Reformed Informer, please email Anna Kate (firstname.lastname@example.org).
 All submissions must be in by Wednesday at noon prior to the Friday edition.

-New Student Orientation will be held on Tuesday, August 21.
-All new students (even those MDIV students who began with Summer Greek) and spouses will meet in the chapel at 8:00 a.m.
-(Orientation will go to 2:30 p.m.) where you will be formally welcomed and introduced to various staff and faculty members, have lunch with your Academic Advisor, hear advice from students who are further along in your program, and receive insight about how to maintain sanity under the stress of graduate school from our resident experts.
+New Student Orientation will be held on August 23, 2017.
+All new students (even those MDIV students who began with Summer Hebrew) and spouses will meet in the Chapel at 8:30 a.m.
+(Orientation will go to 4:00 pm) where you will be formally welcomed and introduced to various staff and faculty members, have lunch with your faculty prayer group leader, hear advice from students who are further along in your program, and receive insight about how to maintain sanity under the stress of graduate school from our resident experts.
 Photographs for student IDs will be taken during this time.
-You will also hear a brief description of the insurance available for RTS students to purchase if you do not have another health insurance policy, since insurance is required for students taking 12 hours or more.
-Childcare will be provided from 8:00 a.m. to 2:30 p.m.
-If you are planning to use childcare, you must call us at 601-923-1670 to make a reservation before August 17.
+Childcare will be provided from 7:30 am to 4:00 pm.
+If you are planning to use childcare, you must call us at 601-923-1670 to make a reservation before August 23.

 Registration for fall classes opens June 15 through Self Service.
-You will want to be familiar with the Self Service Registration Process and Important Dates, and, if you have not done so already, how to set up a Self Service account.
+You will want to set up a Self-Service account and be familiar with the Self Service registration process as well as important dates on the Academic Calendar.
 As you consider which courses you will be taking this fall, we strongly encourage you to follow the prescribed curriculum for your degree program.
-You can find a link to the prescribed curriculum for your degree here.
-If you chose to deviate from your prescribed curriculum, you may create a course conflict towards the end of your degree program that will require you to stay another year.
+You can find a link to the prescribed curriculum for your degree via the following links: MDiv, MAMFTC, MA.
+If you choose to deviate from your prescribed curriculum, you may create a course conflict towards the end of your degree program that will require you to stay another year.
 If you have questions or concerns about your course choices, please contact Kim Lee, our Registrar, at email@example.com.

 Convocation and Lunch

-At 11:00 a.m. on Wednesday, August 22, there will be a campus-wide meeting for old and new students to begin the academic year worshipping together and preparing our hearts for the work ahead.
-Following Convocation, there will be a free lunch provided, at which you can meet your faculty advisor.
+At 11:00 am on Wednesday, August 30, there will be a campus-wide meeting for old and new students to begin the academic year worshiping together and preparing our hearts for the work ahead.
+Following Convocation, there will be a free lunch provided, at which you can meet your faculty prayer group leader.

 When you first move in, whether on-campus or off, you should make a point on a weekday to go to the mailroom located at Patterson's Porch (the building across the tennis courts from the Dean Center).
 You will need to get a campus mailbox, which is an important means of communication with faculty and staff.